albertwujj/albertwujj.github.io/_posts/2019-05-17-Towards-proving-the-infinite-potential-of-humans.md

 Afraid to self-reflect?
 Feel like you're biased?
 Afraid nothing's real?.
 Try pretending you’re analyzing an alien, not a human.

+Once you learn to optimize everything else, it's so trivial to optimize yourself.

+Join our club.
+It’s the ‘do what you want club’.
+You do want you want, any time, all the time.
+There’s infinite recursive levels of self-reflection to choose from.
+Although we're only accepting the upper-middle class right now.
+We hope to change that.

-We have a single anecdote of a person who (we believe) shows that anything is possible for anyone: our author Albert.
+We have a single anecdote of a person who (we believe) shows that anything is possible: our author Albert.
 In elementary school, he was just about the slowest person in his classes, many times being literally the last person to finish a project.
 During middle and high school he never participated in any extra-curricular activities, except a stint with cross-country.
 Every single lunch he ate alone, every single time.
 He failed his classes in 10th grade, with a 2nd semester GPA of less than 1.0.
 Along with his bro Aaron, he is writing this piece now.

 We don't think we can save the world.
 But we will certainly try.